thevindu-w/clip_share_server/README.md

 ## How to use
 ### Run the server

-You can run the server from a terminal or
+- You can run the server from a terminal or the GUI (if the file manager supports executing programs by double-clicking on it)
-When the server is started, it will not open any window.
+- When the server starts, it will not open any window.
 Instead, it will run in the background.
-On Linux, if the program is started from the terminal, it should return immediately (the server will continue to run in the background).
+- On Linux, if you start the program from the terminal, it should return immediately (the server will continue to run in the background).
-If something goes wrong, a server_err.log file will be created, and it will contain what went wrong.
+- If something goes wrong, it will create a `server_err.log` filefile.
+That file will contain what went wrong.

 ### Connect the client application

-Open the client application on any other device on the same network.
+You can find an Android client app in `releases`.
+Or you may develop a client app according to the protocol specification described in the `docs/`.<br>
+- The client and the server devices should be on the same network.
+You can do that by connecting both devices to the same Wi-Fi network.
+It is also possible to use one of the devices as a Wi-Fi hotspot and connect the other device to that hotspot.
-If the client supports network scanning, the server can be easily found.
+- If the client supports network scanning, it can easily find the server in the network.
 Otherwise, enter the server's IPv4 address to the client.
-Now the client should be able to share clipboard data, and files, and get images from the server.
+- Now the client can share clipboard data and files and get images from the server.<br>
-Note that the client should be allowed through the firewall as mentioned in the above section.
+Note that the server should allow the client through the firewall, as mentioned in the above section.

 <br>